-Founder and Artistic Director of the Orcas Island Chamber Music Festival (www.oicmf.org) in the Pacific Northwest, Aloysia Friedmann’s broad ranging career has included national and international tours, performances with New York’s most prestigious musical ensembles including the Orchestra of St. Luke’s, and a special onstage role on Broadway alongside Dustin Hoffman in The Merchant of Venice.
+While living in New York City, Ms. Friedmann performed with New York’s most prestigious musical ensembles, including the Orchestra of St. Luke’s, and appeared in a special onstage role on Broadway alongside Dustin Hoffman in The Merchant of Venice.
 The New York Times praised her “fiery spirit” after her Carnegie Recital Hall debut.

 Ms. Friedmann has performed in chamber music festivals in Hong Kong, Santa Fe, Seattle, Napa Valley, Ottawa, San Antonio, and San Diego.
 Her chamber music colleagues have included Gervase de Peyer, Peter Schickele, William Preucil, Gary Hoffman, Jeffrey Kahane, the Miró Quartet, Cho-Liang Lin, Chee-Yun, Alisa Weilerstein, Gabriel Kahane, and Lynn Harrell.
 She has also produced recordings for artists including Jon Kimura Parker.